 Economic Forecast Update

-Managing Director, Brown Brothers Harriman & Co.
+Chief Investment Strategist, Brown Brothers Harriman & Co.

 Scott Clemons joined Brown Brothers Harriman & Co. in 1990, and has held a variety of investment roles at the firm over the past 23 years.
 His career began in international equities, working out of the firm’s New York and London offices throughout the 1990s.